utah-cs4470-sp23/class/spec.md

 function's return type.
 A return statement at the top level terminates execution of the JPL program.
 In this case, the returned value must be an integer, and it is used as the exit code for the process running the JPL program.
-In the absence of an implicit return statement, functions return `{}` (the empty tuple, of type `{}`) and the top-level program returns `0`.
+In the absence of an explicit return statement, functions return `{}` (the empty tuple, of type `{}`) and the top-level program returns `0`.